 The University has a relationship violence shelter on campus, called the MSU Safe Place.
 The MSU Safe Place program reflects the University's commitment to help provide an environment free from relationship violence (emotional, physical and sexual abuse) for students, staff, faculty, retirees, and their partners.
-MSU Safe Place works in conjunction with the Council Against Domestic Assault (CADA) to provide many programs.
-For preventive educational programs, general support, an advocate, counseling or other such matters, call 355-1100.
-For immediate 24-hour crisis support and shelter (at CADA or MSU Safe Place), call 372-5572.
+MSU Safe Place works in conjunction with the End Violent Encounters (EVE, Inc., formerly known as the Council Against Domestic Assault) to provide many programs.
+For preventive educational programs, general support, an advocate, counseling or other such matters, call 355-1100 ext.
+2. For immediate 24-hour crisis support and shelter (at EVE's or MSU Safe Place), call 372-5572 staffed by EVE, Inc.